Other Seabirds of The Petrel Station

 Scientific name: Phalacrocorax varius

 Pied Shags are large, striking shags with vivid blue eye-rings and yellow facial skin.
-We have a small colony nesting in the pōhutukawa trees around Tutukaka, so they are a familiar sight on tour — whether perched in the trees, flying overhead, or hunting in the harbour.
+We have a small colony nesting in the pōhutukawa trees around Tutukaka, so they are a regular sight on tour – whether perched in the trees, flying overhead, or hunting in the harbour.

 Known as Pied Cormorant in some parts of the world.